Generic Name: itraconazole (i-tra-KOE-na-zole)

 - Do not take antacids within 1 hour before or 2 hours after taking itraconazole capsules.

-- To clear up your infection completely, take itraconazole capsules for the full course of treatment.
-Keep taking it even if you feel better in a few days.
+- To clear up your infection completely, continue taking itraconazole capsules for the full course of treatment even if you feel better in a few days.
 Do not miss any doses.

 - Itraconazole capsules works best if it is taken at the same time each day.